An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Introduction

 The aim of the present paper is to give an approximation result of Runge type for kernels of constant coefficient linear partial differential operators $P(D)$ with a single characteristic direction, i.e.\ the real zeros of the principal part of the polynomial $P$ form a one dimensional subspace of $\R^d$.
 This class of differential operators includes, among others, the time dependent free Schr\"odinger operator as well as non-degenerate parabolic operators like the heat operator.
-We derive a complete geometric/topological characterization of the so-called $P$-Runge pairs $X_1\subseteq X_2\subseteq \R^d$, i.e.\ of those open sets $X_1\subseteq X_2$ for which every solution $u$ of the equation $P(D)u=0$ in $X_1$ can be approximated by solutions of the same equation in $X_2$, under the additional assumption that $P(D)$ is surjective on $C^\infty(X_1)$ and $C^\infty(X_2)$, see Theorem \ref{characterization of P-Runge pairs} below.
-A geometric characterization of those open $X\subseteq\R^d$ for which $P(D)$ is surjective on $C^\infty(X)$ (with $P(D)$ having a single characteristic direction) was recently given in \cite{Kalmes19-1} so that our result can be easily evaluated, in particular for non-degenerate parabolic operators on tubular domains, see Corollary \ref{non-degenerate parabolic}.
-In order to prove necessity of the condition characterising $P$-Runge pairs, we prove for a large class of differential operators $P(D)$ (with not necessarily only a single characteristic direction) with characteristic vector $N\in\R^d\backslash\{0\}$ the existence of $u\in C^\infty(\R^d)$ satisfying $P(D)u=0$ in $\R^d$ and
+Since the class of considered partial differential operators does not consist only of hypoelliptic operators, we consider the approximation problem for the kernels of the differential operator both in the space of smooth functions as well as in the space of distributions which are equipped with the topology of local uniform convergence of all partial derivatives and with the strong dual topology, respectively.
+For $P(D)$ with a single characteristic direction, we present a sufficient condition for approximability, both in the smooth setting as well as in the distributional setting, for open subsets $X_1\subseteq X_2$ for which $P(D)$ is surjective both on $C^\infty(X_1)$ and $C^\infty(X_2)$, see Theorems \ref{sufficiency for P-Runge pairs} - it should be noted that for such operators $P(D)$ a geometric characterization of those open subsets $X\subseteq\R^d$ for which $P(D)$ is surjective on $C^\infty(X)$ was recently given in \cite{Kalmes19-1} so that our result can be easily evaluated.
+Moreover, for a large class of non-elliptic differential operators we show in Theorem \ref{necessary condition} that the presented sufficient condition is also necessary for approximability in the distributional setting.
+As a consequence, for certain differential operators with a single characteristic direction, we obtain on the one hand a complete geometric characterization of the open subsets $X\subseteq\R^d$ for which distributional zero solutions on $X$ can be approximated by global zero solutions (Corollary \ref{global approximation}) and on the other hand, for the particular case of non-degenerate parabolic operators, we explicitly derive in Corollary \ref{non-degenerate parabolic} a characterization of approximability for tubular domains which are the most natural domains with respect to concrete applications and for which the evaluation of the condition is particularly satisfactory.
+Moreover, in order to prove the necessity of our condition, we prove for a large class of non-elliptic differential operators $P(D)$ the existence of a non-trivial $u\in C^\infty(\R^d)$ satisfying $P(D)u=0$ in $\R^d$ and with support contained in an arbitrarily narrow slab bounded by two parallel characteristic hyperplanes, see Theorem \ref{zero solution}.
+The latter is achieved by applying an idea of Langenbruch from \cite{Langenbruch1983} to the function $u\in C^\infty(\R^d)$ satisfying $P(D)u=0$ with support equal to a characteristic half space constructed by H\"ormander in \cite[Theorem 8.6.7]{HoermanderPDO1}.